Paul Low Seng Kuan

-Datuk Paul Low Seng Kuan (劉勝權 (刘胜权, Lau4 Sing3 Kyun4, Lâu Sèng-koân, Liú Shèngquán)) is a Malaysian Senator and former Minister in the Prime Minister's Department.
+Datuk Paul Low Seng Kuan (劉勝權 (刘胜权, Lau4 Sing3 Kyun4, Lâu Sèng-koân, Liú Shèngquán)) is a former Malaysian Senator and former Minister in the Prime Minister's Department.
 He was the president of a non-governmental organisation called Transparency International - Malaysia (TI-M) until 24 May 2013.
 The organisation is a chapter of Transparency International (TI) - a world renowned anti-corruption NGO.
 After the 13th Malaysian general elections, Paul was appointed a Senator and a Minister in the Prime Minister's Department of Malaysia.
 His portfolio involved collaborating with relevant stakeholders including federal ministries and state governments to promote good governance practice and strengthening of transparency and accountability.

 Federal institutions that worked closely with the Minister's Office included the Malaysian Anti-Corruption Commission (MACC), Malaysian Institute of Integrity (IIM), Enforcement Agency Integrity Commission (EAIC) and Public Complaints Bureau (PCB).
 He also chaired the National Consultative Committee On Political Financing (NCCOPF).

 Federation of Malaysian Manufacturers

 Paul Low was also an entrepreneur and an active corporate leader in manufacturing.
 Before taking office as the Minister in the Prime Minister's Department, he was the Executive Director of Malaysian Sheet Glass - a large company producing glass products.
-He is also a past president of the Federation of Malaysian Manufacturers (FMM), an organisation that promotes Malaysian manufacturing in the international stage.
+He is also a past president of the Federation of Malaysian Manufacturers (FMM), an organisation that promotes Malaysian manufacturing in the international stage.In 2009, he announced that he would resign from the Malaysian Chinese Association political party to remain impartial in his fight against corruption.

 Political career

 Minister in the Prime Minister's Department

 As a minister in the Prime Minister's Department, Paul Low was in charge of the implementation of transparency in the Malaysian government.
 However, he appeared reluctant to comment on the 1MDB scandal, a high-profile corruption scandal that threatened to engulf the government and Prime Minister Najib Razak.

 In 2018, in an interview for FMT News he said he tried to protect Malaysian Anti-Corruption Commission (MACC) officers during the 1MDB probe.
 He claimed he reversed the decision to transfer several MACC officers who were removed from the 1MDB investigation.
 However, he was not able to stop the commission from being dismantled.

 Contrary to expectations, the new Pakatan Harapan Government which came into power did not completely dismantle the body of work that Datuk Paul Low had built up over his five years in office.
 In fact, a new National Centre for Governance, Integrity and Anti-Corruption (GIACC) was set up in June 2018 to oversee and restructure most of the Agencies that had been under his purview.

-Headed by former MACC Chief Commissioner Tan Sri Abu Kassim Mohamed - who had worked closely with Low before his abrupt resignation from office in 2015 - the role of GIACC is to streamline and coordinate the implementation of key anti-corruption initiatives, which includes a new Law to regulate Political Funding.
+Headed by former MACC Chief Commissioner Tan Sri Abu Kassim Mohamed - who had worked closely with Low before his abrupt resignation from office in 2015 - the role of GIACC is to streamline and coordinate the implementation of key anti-corruption initiatives, which includes a new Law to regulate Political Funding.Having lost his position as a Minister with Barisan Nasional's defeat in May 2018, Low's term as a Senator also ended on May 14, 2019.